degrammer/runme-getting-started/README.md

     echo hello world
     ```

+Take a look at more [examples](https://github.com/stateful/vscode-runme/tree/main/examples) available inside the VS Code extension repo for a reference how to apply these code block attributes in different use-cases.

 ## Using the RUNME CLI

 If you want to use RUNME outside VS Code, you can install the CLI as standalone application.